pratiyk/port-scanner/README.md

-# Port-Scanner
+# port-scanner

-Simply scans for open ports on a given IP address.
+- Simply scans for open ports on a given IP address.
-Accepts port ranges to search for.
+- Accepts port ranges to search for.